 Children’s home languages are shared at the start of daily assembly, with one language chosen for each week.
 Children who speak that language greet the assembly and the rest of school repeat the greeting.
 The staff member leading the assembly then identifies with the children where in the world the language is spoken, on the world map in the hall.

-Languages day (summer term) enables the whole school to be immersed in a range of languages, learning about different cultures and traditions, including British sign language.
+Diversity day enables the whole school to be immersed in a range of languages, learning about different cultures and traditions.

 Our Modern Foreign Languages curriculum enable children to develop their knowledge of the French language through speaking, listening, reading and writing skills.

-Languages are celebrated and valued in the school community through assemblies and Language Day.
+Languages are celebrated and valued in the school community through assemblies and Diversity Day.

 Children have the opportunity to perform poetry in another language, building oracy skills.